JOJ0/joj0.github.io/_posts/2018-11-3-charger-tape.md

 [60 pieces pin headers and sockets pack](https://www.amazon.de/gp/product/B01MDRPUFU/ref=as_li_tl?ie=UTF8&tag=j0j0sblog-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=B01MDRPUFU&linkId=663f34d1fe525181873e33ab18d75570)<br>
 [40 pieces pin headers and sockets pack](https://www.amazon.de/gp/product/B078SQ1CZF/ref=as_li_tl?ie=UTF8&tag=j0j0sblog-21&camp=1638&creative=6742&linkCode=as2&creativeASIN=B078SQ1CZF&linkId=d296266c2f48d9a38d224eaa07455123)<br>

-For resistor buy anything, anywhere.
+For resistors buy anything, anywhere.
 I like [Metal Film types](https://www.musikding.de/Metal-Film-06W), they are quite cheap but can stand about 0,6 Watts, which is a little more than the most common ones with 0,25 Watts (I think they are called carbon-layer).
-You won't need a lot of power in your resistors for this project but it's good to have some in the stash.
+You won't need higher power resistors for this project but it's good to have some in the stash.

+The power supply can be almost anything you have lying around.
+It should deliver a minimum of 6V, I think the LM317 needs this, maybe it works with a 5V one.
+The absolute maximum input voltage for this IC is up to 30V, so you have a wide range of choices between these values.